-During our first stay in New Caledonia, Lifou offered us the most interesting interaction with local residents.
-We booked a tour ([email protected]) to spend two days in nature with young people from the Hunete tribe, at the north-west of the island on the Santal Bay.
+During our first stay in New Caledonia, Lifou offered us the most interesting interaction with residents.
+We booked a tour ([email protected]) to spend two days in nature with young people from the Hunete tribe at the northwest of the island on Santal Bay.

-If the tribes have their own language, New Caledonia is part of France, and they all can speak French there.
+Although the tribes have their own language, New Caledonia is part of France, and they all also speak French there.
 It makes it perfect for us to interact with locals.
-Young people would learn English at school – as French do – but the level varies (as it does in France!).
+Young people would learn English at school – as the French do – but the level varies (as it does in France!).

 Our guide Elisa took us for a walk in the forest to show us the different local plants and flowers they use for healing or eating.
 Some had European names or equivalent; some did not.
 I had never heard of most of them.
-I am always fascinated by how much we can get from the forest, and how little the majority of people knows about it.
+I am always fascinated by how much we can get from the forest and how little most people know about it.

-It was interesting to learn and taste the stages of the coconut maturation.
+It was interesting to learn and taste the stages of coconut maturation.
 They taught us how to grate coconuts and make coconut milk.
-They had gone fishing earlier today while we were hiking and Etienne was cooking our first meal.
+They had gone fishing earlier today while we were hiking, and Etienne was cooking our first meal.
 He would use our freshly made coconut milk for the rice.
-During our two days at the Lifou Nature Camp, we had a feast: coconuts, fish, taro, manioc, sweet potatoes, infusion from the herbs picked up in the nearby forest, and even clamps.
+We had a feast during our two days at the Lifou Nature Camp: coconuts, fish, taro, manioc, sweet potatoes, infusion from the herbs picked up in the nearby forest, and even clamps.

 Of course, we did not come here only to clean the beach and hear about the increasing marine life.
 We were keen to check it out ourselves!
 We did some snorkelling with Elisa.
 Again, the coral and variety of fish were fabulous.
 This time, our highlight was to see the Tricot Raye, a highly poisonous local sea snake who is so calm that it is not even dangerous in the end.

-Jinek Natural Aquarium is simply the most spectacular reef snorkelling I have ever done in my life.
-Not only the clarity of the water is exceptional, but the size and the diversity of corals also make Jinek incredible.
-We spotted a lot of lovely fish and other interesting marine creatures.
-Our highlights were to find a big eel and a small spider!
+Jinek Natural Aquarium is simply the most spectacular reef snorkelling I have ever done.
+The clarity of the water is exceptional, but it is the size and the diversity of corals that also make Jinek incredible.
+We spotted a lot of lovely fish and other fascinating marine creatures.
+Our highlights were finding a giant eel and a tiny spider!

 Make sure you go there before a boat cruise visits the island.
 Avoid it when there are hundreds of tourists around.
-The crowd, although they now restrict the numbers, messes with the environment, and we were told that fish were less numerous during and after a cruise visit.
+Although they now restrict the numbers, the crowd messes with the environment, and locals told us that fish are less numerous during and after a cruise visit.

 I had no idea visiting a vanilla plantation could be that fun and entertaining.
-I don’t know if she speaks English to make the experience as good for non-francophones.
+But I don’t know if Janine speaks English to make the experience good for non-francophones.

 We only visited one “Vanilleraie” during our trip to New Caledonia, and I am glad we picked this one.
-Janine will tell you all you want to know about vanilla while visiting her beautiful garden.
+While visiting her beautiful garden, Janine will tell you all you want to know about vanilla.
 I was impressed by the complexity of it.
 Such a fiddly job!
 Her husband Felix was the one who re-launched the vanilla activity on Lifou island and who trained most locals.

 Janine will talk about so much more than just vanilla pods.
-As we all sit around the table for a degustation of vanilla tea or coffee with local fruits, she would share her views about some challenges with the modern world, and with children’s education.
-It is funny to see that no matter the culture and lifestyle difference, the same types of problems seem recurrent with teenagers!
+As we all sat around the table for a degustation of vanilla tea or coffee with local fruits, she would share her views about some challenges with the modern world and children’s education.
+It is funny to see that no matter the culture and lifestyle differences, the same types of problems seem recurrent with teenagers!